PhD University of Texas at Arlington, Arlington, Texas

 Work and Education:

-Dr. Lindley has been a registered nurse for over 22 years and has taught nursing for over eight years at the undergraduate and graduate level.
+Dr. Marie Lindley has been a registered nurse for 25+ years and has taught nursing for over ten years at the undergraduate and graduate level.
 She began at Baylor University in January 2016.
-Specializing in holistic health assessment and transition to practice, she teaches courses through lecture, lab, and clinical settings.
-Her teaching is informed by many years of professional experience practicing as an ER nurse, nurse practitioner in acute care, and senior administration, including time as acting co-CNO.
+Specializing in holistic health assessment and transition to practice, she teaches courses online and on-campus, in the clinical and simulation labs.
+Her teaching is informed by many years of professional experience practicing as an ER nurse, nurse practitioner in acute care, and as a nurse leader, including time as acting co-CNO.

-In the past, Dr. Lindley has served on many nursing school committees.
-These include the Undergraduate and Graduate Curriculum Committees, Evaluation Committee, and the Center of Excellence Committee.
+Dr. Lindley has serves on nursing school, university and professional organization committees.
+These include the Undergraduate and Graduate Curriculum Committees, Educational Technology Committee, and Program Effectiveness.
 She has been actively involved in Sigma Theta Tau, Inc. (STTI) by serving on research day committees and as a grant reviewer for local chapters of STTI.
-Dr. Lindley also serves as an expert advisor to the Texas Nurses Association, Education and Regulatory Committee."
+Dr. Lindley also serves as an expert advisor to the Texas Nurses Association, Education and Regulatory Committee.
+In the past, she served as an ambassador to the National League for Nursing and was a Board of Director for the Texas Nurses Association, District 4.

 Articles and Presentations:

 Dr. Lindley is involved in her local community.
-Aside from spending time with her husband and son, she is an active member of the Holy Trinity Catholic Church, where she serves as a Eucharistic Minister and member of the Respect Life Committee.
-She also serves as a RN volunteer at a medical clinic in Dallas.
+Aside from spending time with her husband and son, she is an active member of St. Patrick Catholic Church in Dallas, where she serves as a Eucharistic Minister and Proclaimer.